 Consider Applying for the CCC-SLP Credential

-Fill out the Application for the CCC-SLP and submit it with official transcripts of your graduate program and the Clinical Fellowship Report form.
-After reviewing your application, ASHA will send you your CCC-SLP.
+You’ll need to submit your application together with official transcripts of your graduate program and the Clinical Fellowship Report form.
+After reviewing your application and confirming your test score, ASHA will award you your CCC-SLP.

-After earning your CCC-SLP, you could also pursue specialty certifications through ASHA.
+After earning your CCC-SLP, you can also pursue specialty certifications through ASHA, such as in apraxia of speech.
 These are completely voluntary, and they indicate exceptional skill in the respective specialty areas:

 - Child language and language disorders